Western Hasakah offensive: Counteroffensive first phase – Tell Tamer countryside and Mount Abd al-Aziz

-Map of the maximum gains made by ISIL advances during the Eastern al-Hasakah offensive, by mid-April 2015.
+Map of the maximum gains made by ISIL advances during the Eastern Hasakah offensive, by mid-April 2015.

-On 6 May 2015, Kurdish forces launched a large-scale counteroffensive in the area of Tell Tamer to recapture territory they had previously lost to the Islamic State, and to push them out of the western al-Hasakah countryside.
+On 6 May 2015, Kurdish forces launched a large-scale counteroffensive in the area of Tell Tamer to recapture territory they had previously lost to the Islamic State, and to push them out of the western Hasakah countryside.
 Over the next three days, the YPG advanced in the Aalyah area, northwest of Tell Tamer, and elsewhere, while backed up by U.S.-led Coalition air-strikes.

 On the fourth day of the offensive, Kurdish Commander Rûbar Qamishlo, for whom the operation was named, was heavily wounded.
 Commander Qamishlo died of his wounds on 14 May.

 On 10 May, the YPG advanced on the road between Tell Tamer and Aleppo.
 On 11 May, the YPG advanced in the al-Salihiyyi area and continued advancing northwest of Tell Tamer the following day, eventually capturing the Alya area by 13 May.

 On 15 May, the YPG, backed up by the Syriac MFS and Khabour Guards, advanced in the Tal Hormoz area, amid continuing fighting and an ISIL car-bomb attack.
 Two days later, the YPG captured parts of Tal Hormoz amid mutual bombardment by both sides and an ISIL suicide car-bomb attack, while clashes also took place around Razaza village where Coalition air-strikes took place.

 On 18 May, the YPG-led forces captured two villages overlooking the road towards Mount Abdulaziz, a mountain range to the south of the Tell Tamer countryside.
 On the following day, the YPG captured another three villages on the road heading towards the mountain, as ISIL hit them with two suicide car-bombs.
 In all, between 17 and 19 May, the YPG captured about 20 villages.

 On 20 May, the YPG and allied forces captured wide parts of the mountain.
 In addition, on 21 May, they seized the village of Aghaybesh, located on the road between Qamishli and Aleppo.

 On 21 May, Kurdish forces captured the Assyrian villages of Tal Shamira and Tal Nasri, as well as two other villages.
 Thus, they completed the first stage of their two-week offensive successfully, recapturing Christian villages that ISIL militants took control of three months earlier and seizing Mount Abd al-Aziz.